abdulrahmansamy/Database-Engineering/02-MariaDB/03-MariaDB_Galera_Clustering/08-Galera_Reduce_Client_Read_Latency.md

 ```
 sudo systemctl stop mariadb.service
 ```
+Connect to the load balancer:
 ```
 mysql -h 10.0.1.100 -P 13306 -u remote -p
 ```
+The traffic redirected to the least weight node.

 ### Ensuring that connections always go to the same node